An effective pricing strategy model is a must for every business.

 There are numerous theories and considerations about the most successful number of pricing levels but there is no definitive rule.

-So what should you be considering when choosing the pricing levels of your SaaS business?
+So what should you be considering when choosing the pricing strategy for your SaaS business?

 1. Confusing Customers